DinoChiesa/Apigee-Java-Xslt/Readme.md

 As you can see, this configuration uses a name prefix convention for properties that should be passed to the XSL as parameters.
-In this case, params x and y will be passed to the XSL.
+In this case, params x, y and z will be passed to the XSL.
 The value of these params can be determined by a context variable, if you enclose the text node in curly-braces.
 If you use parameters, you need to ingest them into the XSL like so: